awiles808/react-atm/README.md

 - Handling an edge case
     - As it stands, our app breaks if we hit Deposit or Withdraw on an empty form.
 Or if we put letters in there!
 How can we update our functionality to avoid this problem?
     - **hint:** Don't assume NaN behaves as you might expect :)
-- Refactor the common code out of handleWithdrawlClick and handleDepositClick into a helper function
+- Refactor the common code out of handleWithdrawlClick and handleDepositClick into a helper function or two.
 - Create a Transfer form that can transfer funds from Checking to Savings, or Savings to Checking!